 It is also important that the tribal court's address and phone number be included on the order with a seal and signature line for the tribal court judge.
 This will improve the chances of the protection order being enforced by another state or reservation.
 Tribal courts must possess subject matter and personal jurisdiction and comply with the due process clause of ICRA before it may render a valid enforceable order under full faith and credit provisions of the VAWA.
-It is recommended that the tribe include a sentence regarding the tribal court's subject matter and personal jurisdiction over the parties in the protection order.
+It is recommended that the tribe include specific language regarding the tribal court's subject matter and personal jurisdiction over the parties in the protection order such as citing to the applicable tribal code and/or tribal constitutional provisions as well as findings relevant to the tribe's civil jurisdiction (Montana test).
 Some tribal courts have provided a sentence explaining that the respondent was provided with notice and an opportunity to be heard.
 Developing forms for this notification is helpful.

-In order for federal firearms prohibitions to apply to the tribal protection order, the order must restrain a person from:
+In order for federal firearms prohibitions to apply to the tribal protection order, the order must contain specific language that restrains a person from: